Irreducible components of quiver Grassmannians: Schemes of representations

 \begin{Thm} \begin{enumerate} \item The $Y_\Lambda^{d\updot}$ are both open and closed subschemes of $\rep_\Lambda^d$, and $\rep_\Lambda^d=\coprod_{d\updot}Y_\Lambda^{d\updot}$ is the disjoint union over all decompositions $d\updot$ of $d$. \item If $\Lambda\cong K^n$ and the $e^i$ are the standard basis, then $Y_\Lambda^{d\updot}\cong\GL_d/\GL_{d\updot}$ is a homogeneous space, so is smooth and irreducible. \item More generally, $Y_\Lambda^{d\updot}\cong\GL_d\times^{\GL_{d\updot}}\rep_\Lambda^{d\updot}$. \end{enumerate} \end{Thm}

 Given a $\Lambda^L$-module $M$, we may therefore define the dimension vector of $M$ to be $\underline\dim\,M=d\updot$, where $M\cong M_\rho$ for some $\rho\in\rep_\Lambda^{d\updot}(L)$.

 The proof of the theorem uses the following lemma, which although easy to prove, does not seem to be well-known.
 Given an ordered partition $I=(I_1,\ldots,I_r)$ of $\{1,\ldots,d\}$, we say that $\sigma\in S_d$ is an $I$-shuffle provided it preserves the ordering of the elements in each $I_i$.
+Also, given two subsets $I,J$ of $\{1,\ldots,d\}$ of size $r$ and a matrix $M\in\bM_d(R)$, we define $\Delta_{IJ}(M)$ to be the $r$-minor formed from the rows and columns indexed by $I$ and $J$, respectively.

 \begin{Lem} For matrices $M_1,\ldots,M_n\in\bM_d(R)$ we have

 where the sum is taken over all ordered partitions $I=(I_1,\ldots,I_n)$ of $\{1,\ldots,d\}$ and all $I$-shuffles $\sigma$.

 In particular, when $n=2$ we can write this as